secretstartups/handbook/finance/procurement/vendor-contract-saas/index.html.md

 1. Complete a [Privacy Review](https://gitlab.com/gitlab-com/legal-and-compliance/-/issues/new?issuable_template=Vendor-Procurement-Privacy-Review); please note that this will be done in partnership with GitLab's Privacy Officer and reviewed by Security Compliance during the Security Review.

 **Procurement Review and Approval**
-Before approving issues, the procurement team verifies:
+1. Before approving issues, the procurement team verifies:
-1. Correct purchase request issue type was used.
+   * Correct purchase request issue type was used.
-2. Correct individuals were tagged and have approved according to the [Authorization Matrix](/handbook/finance/authorization-matrix/)?
+   * Correct individuals were tagged and have approved according to the [Authorization Matrix](/handbook/finance/authorization-matrix/)?
-3. Negotiation process was followed
+   * Vendor Selection and Negotiation process was followed
-   * See below as applicable
-4. Contract Reviewed
+   * Contract is Reviewed
       * Procurment confirms dollar amounts match, confirm currency, confirm entities match in quote, and general scope is addressed.
       * If entities do not match, procurement will tag the issue creator and budget approver to confirm which entity should be used.
       * If negotiated, procurement owns all commercial terms in the contract review process.
-5. Procurement Approval Authority
+2. Procurement Approval Authority
    * Procurement Ops Analyst can approve purchase requests up to $25K
    * Purchase requests >$25K will be approved by the Sr. Mgr Procurement
-   * Procurement Ops Analyst can approve up to $100K for Field Mktg/Event purchase requests withOUT confidential data
-      * Purchase requests >$100K for Field Mktg/Events will be approved by the Sr. Mgr Procurement
-      * If it is an on-site event or involves data that might not be publicly available, the Sr. Mgr Procurement must approve
+3. Approval Process
-   * In the event procurement approves the purchase request issue before the other approvers to avoid being a bottleneck, procurement will note our approval as pending outstanding approvers.
-At this point it is the responsibility of the issue owner to follow the remaining process and secure remaining approvals BEFORE obtaining contract signature.
+   * In the event procurement approves the purchase request issue before the other approvers to avoid being a bottleneck, procurement will approve before all parties.
+   * If this happens, procurement will note our approval as pending the remaining approvers.
+   * At this point it is the responsibility of the issue owner as the DRI to follow the remaining process and secure remaining approvals BEFORE obtaining contract signature.

-**Negotiation Process**

-When is a contract negotiated?
-   * All software contracts >= $25K will be negotiated by procurement.
-   * All non-software contracts >= $25K will be evaluated for negotiation opportunity by procurement based on type, amount and market conditions.
-   * All contracts requiring an RFP will be negotiated.
-The RFP process should not be closed until procurement can engage in negotiations.

-What is the process for negotiating contracts?

-**For Software <$75K:**
-   * Procurement will assign to our third-party partner, Vendr, to negotiate the transaction. *Procurement reserves the right to engage Vendr at a higher or lower threshold based on current bandwidth.*
-   * If it is a renewal/existing vendor, Procurement Ops Analyst will pull previous contract from Contract Works and post to issue.
-      * Procurement Ops Analyst will note any discrepancy in previous order amount, vs. new quote, if available.
-      * If contract is unavailable in Contract Works, Procurement Ops Analyst to request contract from issue creator.
-      * If issue creator does not have the contract, Vendr will request from vendor during the negotiation process.
-   * Ops Analyst will schedule a call with negotiator (Vendr or Sr. Mgr, Procurement), issue creator, and finance business partner (as optional).
-   * Procurement Ops Analyst add “Procurement::Vendr” label

-**For Software >$75K:**
-   * Procurement will negotiate internally. *Procurement reserves the right to engage Vendr at a higher or lower threshold based on current bandwidth.*
-   * If this is a renewal/existing vendor, Procurement Ops Analyst to pull previous contract from Contract Works and post to issue.
-      * If contract is unavailable in Contract Works, Procurement Ops Analyst to request contract from issue creator.
-      * If issue creator does not have the contract, Sr. Mgr Procurement will request from vendor during the negotiation process.
-      * Procurement Ops Analyst will note any discrepancy in previous order amount, vs. new quote if available.
-      * Procurement Ops Analyst schedule call with Sr. Mgr Procurement, issue creator and finance partner (optional) to review need.
-   * Procurement Ops Analyst add “Procurement::In Negotiation" label

 **Legal Review and Approval**
 1. Legal is responsible for reviewing vendor contracts and will adhere to the legal playbook.